kimjbstar/prisma-class-generator/README.md

 ### **Future Plan**

--   considers all class-based things that are not limited to Nest.JS
+-   Considers all class-based things that are not limited to Nest.JS
--   support all types in prisma.schema
+-   Support all types in prisma.schema
--   support TypeGraphQL
+-   Support TypeGraphQL
--   support DTO
+-   Support DTO
+-   Support using user's own format like .prettierrc.json
--   custom path, case or name per each model
+-   Support custom path, case or name per each model